Port Discovery Children’s Museum

 ♿️ Most areas of the museum are wheelchair accesible – they even have an area for wheelchairs to access the Sky Climber!

 🎒What to bring: Be sure you and your kiddos have socks, because the Sky Climber and Chessie’s Grotto play area requires them.
 You’ll also want to be sure to bring extra clothes for your kiddos here!
-Water shoes are not a bad idea as well.
 The “Wonders of Water” exhibit has the potential to get them very wet, so its good to be prepared.
 Because of the sock rule, I had my kids wear socks with sneakers.
-I then packed crocs and had them change into those before playing in the water room.
+Since our last visit, the Wonders of Water exhibit now provides crocs and raincoats to help keep kids dry while playing.
+Such a nice feature!

 🔐Free lockers are provided, they just ask that you wipe down with provided sanitizing wipes before and after use.

-🚽There are bathrooms on every floor, and atleast the ones we used both had kid-height sinks and soap dispensers 🙌🏻 (its the little things, am I right!?)
+🚽There are bathrooms on every floor, and atleast the ones we used both had flip-down potty seats for toddlers and well as kid-height sinks and soap dispensers 🙌🏻 (its the little things, am I right!?)
+Such a huge help for my potty-training 2 year old!

-👨👩👧👧On this visit I had both my husband and my mom with me, so we had a 1:1 kid to adult ratio.
-It would have been really challenging for me to have all 3 kiddos here by myself.
-Now that I’ve been once and have a good idea of the layout of the museum, I think I could handle my crew on my own here, but I still would prefer to have help with me when I can!
+👨👩👧👧On my first visit I had both my husband and my mom with me, so we had a 1:1 kid to adult ratio which was incredible helpful.
+It would have been really challenging for me to have all 3 kiddos here by myself on my first visit, before I knew my way around.
+Now that I’ve been a few times and have a good idea of the layout of the museum, I feel comfortable coming on my own, but still prefer to have help when possible!

 🤱There is a nice, enclosed nursing room in the Tot Trails exhibit on the second floor.
 There is also a smaller area reserved for nursing moms inside “The Oasis” room, also on the second floor.